-NYC hospitals cancel temporary workers as coronavirus cases stabilize
+New York City hospitals cancel temporary workers as coronavirus cases stabilize

 “Every day I am here I am losing money,” she said.
 “It’s disappointing because I came out here with the intention to help but unfortunately things didn’t pan out.”

-Mt Sinai did not immediately respond to a request for comment.
+Mount Sinai did not immediately respond to a request for comment.

+Northwell Health, a 23-hospital system in New York, said it was still hiring temporary nurses, and planned to bring in about 100 next week.

+Trusted Health said it was doing everything it could to redeploy canceled nurses to new contracts, particularly if they are willing to go to another state like Michigan, where job openings have surged.

-New York Governor Andrew Cuomo last month called for medical workers around the country to come to New York and help out in caring for the burgeoning numbers of COVID-19 patients.
+New York Governor Andrew Cuomo called last month for medical workers across the country to come to New York and help out in caring for the growing numbers of COVID-19 patients.

-To date, around 93,000 medical professionals have signed up through New York’s online volunteer portal, around 81,000 have had their credentials vetted and about 12,000 have been referred to hospitals, according to Cuomo spokesman Jason Canwell.
+To date, around 93,000 medical professionals have signed up through New York’s online volunteer portal, some 81,000 have had their credentials vetted and about 12,000 have been referred to hospitals, according to Cuomo spokesman Jason Conwall.

 Those efforts are separate from the short-term employment contracts facilitated by agencies like Aya and Trusted Health, which routinely operate to provide hospitals with licensed professionals to fill short-term staffing needs.

-Cuomo on Tuesday said the total number of people hospitalized with COVID-19 in the state fell for the first time since the onset of the outbreak, a sign the state at the epicenter may be at the peak of its crisis.
+Cuomo said on Tuesday the total number of people hospitalized with COVID-19 in the state fell for the first time since the onset of the outbreak, a sign the state at the epicenter may be at the peak of its crisis.

 He said that a total of 18,697 people were hospitalized across New York, down from 18,825 a day earlier and the first tick lower since the crisis began.